|

 This module is available for automated installation.

-Use the --version option to view a particular version, and --force to force viewing of a particular version when it is not a recommended version (ie has a Pike dependency that is not satisfied by your version of Pike:
+version (ie has a Pike dependency that is not satisfied by your version

 pike -x monger --query --version=1.1 System.PAM